 g.
 Receiving state recommendations.

-- The sending state shall respond to a report of a violation made by the receiving state no later than ten (10) business days following receipt by the sending state.
+- The sending state shall respond to a violation report in which a revocation or discharge is recommended by the receiving state no later than ten (10) business days following receipt by the sending state.
 The response shall include the action to be taken by the sending state, which may include continue supervision, and the date that action will occur.

 - The decision of the sending state to retake a juvenile shall be conclusive and not reviewable within the receiving state.
 If the sending state determines the violation requires retaking or retaking is mandatory, the following shall be considered: